cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.interchain_accounts.genesis.v1.ActiveChannel"></a>

 ### ActiveChannel
-ActiveChannel contains a connection ID, port ID and associated active channel ID, as well as boolean flag to indicate if the channel is middleware enabled
+ActiveChannel contains a connection ID, port ID and associated active channel ID, as well as a boolean flag to indicate if the channel is middleware enabled

 | Field | Type | Label | Description |